Yeshiva: Ethics, mysticism and philosophy

 Hasidic philosophy and Mussar are also often taught; and Maharal may have a dedicated shiur.
 Machshava is also a focus-area of many Midrashot.

-Some Haredi and Hasidic yeshivas also include formal study of Hashkafa, especially at ba'al teshuva focused yeshivas; many Semikha programs likewise, particularly those with an outreach, or kiruv, component.
+Some Haredi and Hasidic yeshivas also include formal study of Hashkafa, especially at ba'al teshuva focused institutions; many Semikha programs likewise, particularly those with an outreach, or kiruv, component.
 Regardless, students here typically study the major works independent of a shiur.

 Torah and Bible study

 Intensive study of Chumash (Torah) with the commentary of Rashi is stressed and taught in all elementary grades.
 In Haredi and Hasidic yeshivas, this is often done with Yiddish translations.
 The rest of the Tanach (Hebrew Bible; acronym: Torah and Nach = "Torah, Nevi'im u'Ketuvim"; "Torah, Prophets and Writings") is usually taught through high school, although less intensively.

 In Yeshivot, thereafter, Chumash, and especially Nach, are studied less directly.
-Yeshiva students typically follow the practice of Shnayim mikra ve-echad targum, independently studying the upcoming parashah (weekly Torah portion) twice in the original Hebrew and once in Targum Onkelos (an Aramaic translation), together with Rashi's commentary.
-Students often also study Ramban's commentary (functioning in relation to Rashi here, somewhat as Tosafot above); less frequently, other commentaries from the Mikraot Gedolot edition are reviewed.
-Students may similarly study the Tanach independently, but it is not taught per se; exceptions are the five Megilloth and Tehillim.
-The Rosh Yeshiva usually delivers a weekly shiur on the parashah, exploring a particular question or theme, which is often open to the public.
+Yeshiva students typically follow the practice of Shnayim mikra ve-echad targum, independently reviewing the upcoming parashah (weekly Torah portion) twice in the original Hebrew and once in Targum Onkelos (an Aramaic translation), together with Rashi's commentary.
+Students often also study Ramban's commentary, functioning in relation to Rashi here, somewhat as Tosafot above; less frequently, other commentaries from the Mikraot Gedolot edition are reviewed.

+Students may similarly study Nach independently (often using the Metzudos commentary); usually, Tanach is not taught per se, with exceptions being the five Megilloth and Tehillim.
+The Rosh Yeshiva delivers a weekly shiur on the parashah, exploring a particular question or theme, with a related ethical or hashkafic teaching; this is often open to the public.